mateuslippstein/hotel/README.md

 ./gradlew test
 ```

 ### Debug the Application
 Debugging the application is easy with VS Code:
 1. Open the project in VS Code.
 2. Set breakpoints in your code.
 3. Click the IDE's debugging button to start debugging, and the application will pause at your breakpoints.

+## Application properties and Database settings
+The application.properties file contains configuration settings for your Spring Boot application.
+These settings control various aspects of the application's behavior, including database connection, H2 console access, and more.
+Below are the key properties and their explanations:

+    spring.datasource.url:
+        Specifies the JDBC URL for the database connection.
+        In this case, it's using the H2 database with a file-based storage location at ${user.home}/hotel-database/db.
+The ${user.home} is a placeholder for the user's home directory.
+        The DB_CLOSE_ON_EXIT=FALSE ensures that the H2 database doesn't close when the application exits, allowing access to the data after the application stops.

+    spring.datasource.driverClassName:
+        Specifies the JDBC driver class name for the database connection.
+        Here, it's set to the driver class for the H2 database.

+    spring.datasource.username and spring.datasource.password:
+        Specifies the username and password for the database connection.
+        In this case, the default H2 username is used (sa), and there's no password.

+    spring.jpa.database-platform:
+        Specifies the Hibernate dialect for the database.
+        This is set to the H2 database dialect.

+    spring.h2.console.enabled:
+        Specifies whether the H2 console is enabled.
+        Here, it's set to true, allowing access to the H2 console for database management.

+    spring.h2.console.path:
+        Specifies the URL path for accessing the H2 console.
+        In this case, the console can be accessed at /h2-console.

+    spring.jpa.hibernate.ddl-auto:
+        Specifies how Hibernate should handle database schema generation.
+        The update value indicates that Hibernate should update the schema if needed.

 ## Running the application with Docker
 To build and run the Spring Boot application using Docker, follow these steps: